Skip to content

 “Old Town 1 of Nomad Coast,” I answer.

-—Ah, Old Town!
-It's not that far away — Monica says — It's the oldest neighborhood on the island, I'll take you there, we'll get there in no time.
+"Ah, Old Town!
+It's not that far," Monica asserts.
+"It's the oldest neighborhood on the island.
+I'll take you there; we'll be there in no time."

-Since I don't want Monica to miss the end of summer party, I tell her:
+Since I don't want Monica to miss the end-of-summer party, I tell her:

-—Okay, but don't take too long —he says to me, as I get out of the car—.
-Good luck, Nomad!
-You can tell us later.
+"Okay, but don't take too long," he says as I get out of the car.
+"Good luck, Nomad!
+Let us know later."

 Before Monica leaves, last: